hal3/cl1f19umd/README.md

 Each team will be assigned one of the TAs with whom you should meet once before 12 Nov (the due date for P3).
 You should also meet with Hal once before Thanksgiving break.
 We will create a signup sheet early on in the semester; use your own judgment for when would be most useful for *you* to meet with us.

+Please see [the course project pages](project/README.md) for more details!

 *Credit: Some ideas for course project implementation are from Walter Lasecki's course on [Social Computing Systems](https://web.eecs.umich.edu/~wlasecki/courses/socs_current/) and/or Chris Callison-Burch's course on [Crowdsourcing](http://crowdsourcing-class.org/project.html).*

 ___